 4. Sunset Cafe/Grand Terrace Cafe

 The homely structure at 315 E. 35th St., which is now a beauty supply store, was once among the hottest jazz clubs in the world.
 The Sunset Cafe opened in this former auto garage in 1921.
 For the next thirty years, including the name change to the Grand Terrace, this was one of the great venues for hearing that sexy, scandalous new music in the Black Metropolis.
-We still visit it on our Jazz, Blues, and Beyond Tour.
+We still visit it on our the South Side leg of our Jazz, Blues, and Beyond Tour.

 Timuel Black writes of many other venues on “The Stroll” in Bronzeville, perhaps most lovingly speaking of the long-gone Regal Theater.
 “Urban renewal” destroyed most of those historic venues decades ago, leaving only scattered remainders like the Sunset Cafe.
 Black writes that he helped organize a recreation of the trumpet battles between Louis Armstrong and King Oliver.
 Armstrong, who played at the Sunset, would have his orchestra compete with Oliver’s across the street to draw in customers.